aaronparker/aaronparker.github.io/_posts/2007-03-07-safely-remove-hardware-gets-a-facelift-almost.md

 <img border="0" width="410" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1096.SafeToRemoveHardware.png" height="184" style="width: 410px; height: 184px" />

 The problem with this approach is this dialog is a little in-your-face and you must respond to it with a mouse click.
 Surely a balloon notification would be a more pleasant experience?
-Well, let&#8217;s see what we get when you use the second method to safely remove a device.
+Well, let's see what we get when you use the second method to safely remove a device.
 This method is accessed via the right-click menu on a device such as a USB hard drive in My Computer:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1093.Computer.png" />